Fllamber/Savegame-Backup/README.md

 # Savegame-Backup
-A Pure Python Savegame Backup and Automation
+A Pure Python Savegame Backup and Automation currently working on Windows.